Multifractality and intermittency in the limit evolution of polygonal vortex filaments

+This argument is essentially valid up to assuming $G_q \neq 0$ in \eqref{eq:Heuristic_Asymptotic}.
+This, however, does not always hold.
+Apart from a parity condition on $q$ coming from the Gauss sums (present already in previous works), an additional condition arises that depends on $x_0$.
+For example, if $x_0 = P/Q \in \mathbb Q$, this condition has the form of $Q \mid q$.
+In terms of the sets $A_\mu$, this means that we need to restrict the denominators of the approximations to a subset of the natural numbers.
+So let $\mathcal Q \subset \mathbb N$, and define

-Clearly $A_{\mu, \mathcal Q} \subset A_\mu$, but the set could a priori be smaller.
-But how smaller?
-To answer this question at the level of the Lebesgue measure, we will rely on Dirichlet approximation and the Duffin-Schaeffer theorem, while we will compute Hausdorff measures and dimensions via the Jarnik-Besicovitch theorem and the Mass Transference Principle.
+Clearly $A_{\mu, \mathcal Q} \subset A_\mu$, but a priori it could be much smaller.
+Does $A_{\mu, \mathcal Q}$ preserve the measure of $A_\mu$?
+Previous works need to work with situations analogue to $Q=2$, but here we need to argue for all $Q \in \mathbb N$.
+For that, at the level of the Lebesgue measure we will use the Duffin-Schaeffer theorem, while we will compute Hausdorff measures and dimensions via the Mass Transference Principle.